-Growth-oriented stocks still have a place in portfolios, but investors may want to consider companies with strong balance sheets, consistent cash flows and long growth runways that can withstand short-term volatility.
+Growth-oriented stocks can still have a place in portfolios, but investors may want to consider companies with strong balance sheets, consistent cash flows and long growth runways that can withstand short-term volatility.

-Fixed income is key to successful investing during a recession or bear market.
+Fixed income is often key to successful investing during a recession or bear market.
 That’s because bonds can provide an essential measure of stability and capital preservation, especially when equity markets are volatile.

 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Please read the prospectus before investing.
 Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.